 That’s why it’s so critical to do what you can to reduce toxic metals in your body.
 Here’s what I recommend:

 Chronic low-grade metabolic acidosis makes toxic metals more toxic.
 Alkalizing nutrients help reduce uptake and enhance excretion of toxic metals.
 Many of the best detoxification allies are also key bone-building nutrients:

 - Calcium can help limit your absorption of both cadmium and lead.
 Maintain a calcium intake of 1200 mg a day between diet and supplementation if necessary —more if pregnant or lactating.

 - Zinc is an essential mineral in key toxic metal–removing compounds called “metallothioneins.”
 Most folks should get at least 15 to 30 mg zinc daily.

 - Magnesium deficiency encourages uptake of toxic minerals.
 Strive for 500–800 mg magnesium a day.

 - Vitamin C is important for successful detoxification and binding of the average daily toxic metal exposure.
-Take at least 2000 mg of ascorbate (vitamin C) daily.
+Take at least 2000 mg of ascorbate – the form used in the body (vitamin C) daily.

 2. Limit exposure